 “The kingdom of heaven is like yeast

 until it worked all through the dough.”

 What makes me smile?
 Visualizing this strong armed woman.
-Mixing together twenty-five pounds of flour was enough to break a sweat on my forehead.
+Mixing twenty-five pounds of flour was enough to break a sweat on my forehead.
 I can’t imagine sixty pounds!
-The combination of this woman’s strength and the living momentum within the tiny granulars of yeast created abundance for others.
+The combination of this woman’s strength and the living momentum within the tiny granules of yeast created abundance for others.

 Jesus illustrates the positive, “hidden permeation and growth of the kingdom of heaven within an unsuspecting world.”
 Perhaps hiddenness has the same effect when we are released in God’s perfect time.

-The big question and greatest challenge remains.
-Will I trust God for HIs timing?
+The big question and greatest challenge remain.
+Will I trust God for His timing?

 “My frame was not hidden from you

 when I was made in the secret place,